 Preparation

-Step 1 : In a pot with hot oil, add the chicken breasts and trimmings, sautéing on both sides.
+Step 1 : In a pot with hot oil, add the chicken pieces and gizzards, sautéing on both sides.

-Step 2 : Add the chicken broth, potatoes, squash, carrot, and salt, stirring everything.
+Step 2 : Add the chicken broth, potatoes, pumpkin, carrots, and salt, stirring everything well.

-Step 4 : Then, add peas, corn, bell pepper, and washed rice, stirring and cooking for 10 to 15 minutes.
+Step 4 : Then add peas, corn, bell pepper, and washed rice, stirring and cooking for another 10 to 15 minutes.

-Step 6 : Add yellow chili pepper, pepper, blended cilantro, pepper, cumin, and salt to taste, cooking for 10 to 15 minutes before adding to the soup pot.
+Step 6 : Add yellow chili, bell pepper, blended cilantro, pepper, cumin, and salt to taste, allowing to cook for 10 to 15 minutes before adding to the soup pot.

-Step 7 : Mix well and cook for an additional 10 minutes.
+Step 7 : Mix well and let it cook for an additional 10 minutes.